TestersArea/TestersArea-terms/privacy-policy.md

 - **Screenshots (READ_MEDIA_IMAGES / READ_EXTERNAL_STORAGE Permission):** You are required to select and upload screenshots from your device as proof of daily testing.
 These images are:
   - Compressed to WebP format on your device before upload to minimize data usage and storage.
   - Stored securely on our servers (Supabase Storage with Row Level Security).
-  - Shared **only** with the app owner you are testing for, strictly for verification purposes.
+  - Shared **only** with the specific app owner you are testing for, strictly for verification purposes, and with **no one else under any circumstances**.
+  - **Never** made publicly accessible, indexed, or shared with any third parties, advertisers, or other users.
   - **Automatically deleted** from our servers after the testing period is completed and verified.
 - **Screenshot Metadata (EXIF):** We read the capture timestamp from your screenshot files (using EXIF data and filename patterns) to verify that the screenshot was genuinely taken during the testing period.
 We do **not** read or store GPS location data, camera model, or any other EXIF metadata beyond the capture timestamp.